danmaps/strudelcraft/README.md

 ## Why Strudelcraft?

-- **Spatial debugger for music** - see cycles, density, and instrumentation at a glance.
+Strudelcraft is a playful visualization toy—a way to wander through Strudel code for the sheer joy of it.
+It is meant for curiosity, learning, and art, not for debugging or shipping features.
+Software can exist purely because it makes us smile.

+- **Whimsical Strudel playground** - fly through patterns like they were sculpture.
 - **Zero-config** - runs entirely client-side and accepts Strudel share URLs or hash URLs.
 - **Deterministic worlds** - the same input always produces the same terrain.
-- **Creative coding portfolio piece** - showcases the intersection of music theory, geometry, and systems thinking.
+- **Creative coding art piece** - celebrates the intersection of music theory, geometry, and systems thinking.

 ---